BdennisB/AVSblog/_posts/2025-04-29-HCX-install-tips.md

 Lets zoom in on the SSO part.
 If you are not using the vsphere.local domain here.
 Please make sure you specify the user preceeded by its FQDN.
 Don't use the netbios name but fully qualify it.

 {: .box-warning}
-**Warning:** If you have a proxy requirement here, please check one of the other posts on this blog for more info as it requires proxy exclusions to be set here
+**Warning:** If you have a proxy requirement here, please check one of the other posts on this blog for more info as it requires proxy exclusions to be set!

 With all of that in place prior to either restarting the connector or resarting the services individually, which can be done from the admin part of the HCX connector itself btw please ensure you have the following handy